MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/performance/performance-developer.md

 ### Endpoint performance

 You should avoid using standard UI pages to expose as web service endpoints.
-A lot of things such as factboxes are not exposed in OData, but will use resources to compute.
+A lot of things such as FactBoxes are not exposed in OData, but will use resources to compute.

 Things that have historically caused performance on pages that are exposed as endpoints are:

 - Heavy logic in `OnAfterGetCurrRecord`
 - Many SIFT fields
-- Factboxes
+- FactBoxes

 Instead of exposing UI pages as web service endpoints, use the built-in API pages as they have been optimized for this scenario.
 Do select the highest API version available.
 And please do not use the beta version of the API pages.